Mass re-enlistment during Army Heritage Observance

 |Downloads:

-This work, Mass re-enlistment during Army Heritage Observance [Image 2 of 2], by SPC Rhema Eggleston, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mass re-enlistment during Army Heritage Observance [Image 2 of 2], by SPC Christian Cote, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT